 However, if you are at this stage, you should consider using a lead scoring system and make your team more efficient.

-It’s actually a long process and you need to commit yourself to kiss a lot of frogs, before finding your prince.
+It’s actually a long process and you need to commit yourself to kissing a lot of frogs, before finding your prince.